In the case of Cognyte Software Ltd. (NASDAQ: CGNT), what's next? - The Dwinnex

 Revenue Estimates

-A total of 6 analysts have provided revenue estimates for CGNT’s current fiscal year.
-The highest revenue estimate was $458.1M, while the lowest revenue estimate was $337.96M, resulting in an average revenue estimate of $380.67M.
-In the same quarter a year ago, actual revenue was $475.57M, down -20.00% from the average estimate.
-Based on 5 analysts’ estimates, the company’s revenue will be $417.71M in the next fiscal year.
-The high estimate is $495M and the low estimate is $341.34M.
-The average revenue growth estimate for next year is up 9.70% from the average revenue estimate for this year.
+A total of 5 analysts have provided revenue estimates for CGNT’s current fiscal year.
+The highest revenue estimate was $334.2M, while the lowest revenue estimate was $329.1M, resulting in an average revenue estimate of $331.08M.
+In the same quarter a year ago, actual revenue was $475.57M, down -30.40% from the average estimate.
+Based on 4 analysts’ estimates, the company’s revenue will be $327.65M in the next fiscal year.
+The high estimate is $335.27M and the low estimate is $320.83M.
+The average revenue growth estimate for next year is down -1.00% from the average revenue estimate for this year.